The Donaghadee Moat and Camera Obscura

 Address

-The Motte, Castle Street via EastStreet, Donaghadee, County Down, BT21 0ED
+The Moat, Castle Street via EastStreet, Donaghadee, County Down, BT21 0ED

 Opening Times